OsvaldoValdivia/P4-Job_satisfaction/readme.md

 -  **USUALLY_WORKING_SATURDAYS** and **USUALLY_WORKING_SUNDAYS** :

-This indicator calculates the percentage of employed individuals who usually work on Saturdays as part of their total employment.
+This indicator calculates the percentage of employed individuals who usually work on Saturdays/Sundays as part of their total employment.
 The data is reported annually and is expressed as a percentage.
 The indicator presents no gender-based distinctions in a population within the range of age of 16 - 64 years.